SoleyIo/dtflw/README.md

 ```

 Additionally, `dtflw` takes care of constructing file paths for output tables.
-> It derives file paths of outputs from a path of corresponding notebook which save them.
+> It derives file paths of outputs from the path of a corresponding notebook which writes them to a storage.

-For the example above, an Azure blob container would look something like this:
+In the example above, an Azure blob container is used as a storage and, after a pipeline run, it would look something like this:
 ```
 https://account.blob.core.windows.net/container/